Zinc deficiency: Growth

-Zinc deficiency in children can cause delayed growth and has been claimed to be the cause of stunted growth in one third of the world's population.
+Zinc deficiency in children can cause delayed growth and has been claimed to cause stunted growth in one-third of the world's population.

 During pregnancy

 Zinc deficiency during pregnancy can negatively affect both the mother and fetus.
-Animal studies indicate that maternal zinc deficiency can upset both the sequencing and efficiency of the birth process.
-An increased incidence of difficult and prolonged labor, hemorrhage, uterine dystocia and placental abruption has been documented in zinc deficient animals.
-These effects may be mediated by the defective functioning of estrogen via the estrogen receptor, which contains a zinc finger protein.
+Animal studies indicate that maternal zinc deficiency can upset the sequencing and efficiency of the birth process.
+An increased incidence of difficult and prolonged labor, hemorrhage, uterine dystocia, and placental abruption has been documented in zinc-deficient animals.
+The defective functioning of estrogen may mediate these effects via the estrogen receptor, which contains a zinc finger protein.
 A review of pregnancy outcomes in women with acrodermatitis enteropathica, reported that out of every seven pregnancies, there was one abortion and two malfunctions, suggesting the human fetus is also susceptible to the teratogenic effects of severe zinc deficiency.
-However, a review on zinc supplementation trials during pregnancy did not report a significant effect of zinc supplementation on neonatal survival.
+However, a review of zinc supplementation trials during pregnancy did not report a significant effect of zinc supplementation on neonatal survival.

-Zinc deficiency can interfere with many metabolic processes when it occurs during infancy and childhood, a time of rapid growth and development when nutritional needs are high.
+Zinc deficiency can interfere with many metabolic processes during infancy and childhood, a time of rapid growth and development when nutritional needs are high.
 Low maternal zinc status has been associated with less attention during the neonatal period and worse motor functioning.
 In some studies, supplementation has been associated with motor development in very low birth weight infants and more vigorous and functional activity in infants and toddlers.

 Testosterone production

 Zinc is required to produce testosterone.
-Thus, zinc deficiency can lead to reduced circulating testosterone, which could lead to sexual immaturity (Ananda Parsad, et al.) hypogonadism, and delayed puberty.
+Thus, zinc deficiency can lead to reduced circulating testosterone, which could lead to sexual immaturity, hypogonadism, and delayed puberty.